Aerosol Delivery Devices

 The control panel of the DeVilbiss Model 65 Ultrasonic Nebulizer is shown.

-Devilbiss USN with Bird
+DeVilbiss USN with Bird

 A Bird ventilator is shown connected to a DeVilbiss ultrasonic nebulizer.